dainikkal/NuzlockeParty/README.md

     - Search for Google Sheet API in the big top search bar
     - Enable Google Drive API

-## Give the Client Access to the Google Sheet
+## Recieve Client Access to the Google Sheet
   - Open the downloaded ``service_account.json`` file with any Editor
   - Copy the ``client_email``
   - Open your copy of the Google Spreadsheet